aboutcode-org/aboutcode/aboutcode-data/README.rst

    role relationship such as owner, author, maintainer, etc.

 -  License(s): information about the license of code.
-A License typically has a name and text and additional categories, tags or attributes.
+A License typically has a name, text and additional categories. (tags or attributes).

 Each of these objects has a few identifying attributes and eventually